 - FMLA benefits run concurrently with benefits provided by Worker's Compensation.

 Return from Leave

 - Professional Staff Members returning from leave will be reinstated to the same or equivalent position, with equivalent pay, benefits, and other terms and conditions of employment.
-Failure to return to work will be considered voluntary termination of employment.
+Following the exhaustion of the 12 weeks of FMLA Leave, failure to return to work without communication from the Professional Staff Member to their immediate supervisor and Designated Third-Party Administrator may be considered voluntary termination of employment.

 - In addition, except as provided in this policy, a Professional Staff Member’s use of FMLA leave will not result in the loss of any employment benefit that the Professional Staff Member earned before using FMLA leave.
-Use of FMLA leave will not be counted against the Professional Staff Member as an “occurrence” under the Academy ’s Attendance Policy.
+Use of FMLA leave will not be counted against the Professional Staff Member as an “occurrence” under Drexel’s Attendance Policy.

 AT-WILL EMPLOYMENT NOT AFFECTED